explodinglabs/jsonrpcserver/README.rst

     app.register_blueprint(jsonrpcserver.bp)

 The blueprint's purpose is to handle errors.
-The app should respond with JSON-RPC every time, for example if the requested method was invalid, it will respond with the JSON-RPC error, *Method not found*.
+The app should respond with JSON-RPC every time; for example if the requested method was invalid, it will respond with the JSON-RPC error, *Method not found*.

 Route